oduwsdl/raintale/README.md

 ## Installing Raintale on Linux or Unix

+Before installing Raintale, you must have an instance of MementoEmbed running on a machine, either locally or elsewhere.
+If you do not have MementoEmbed, please install [the latest release of MementoEmbed](https://github.com/oduwsdl/MementoEmbed).

 To install Raintale on Linux or Unix, choose your target platform below.

 ### CentOS 8